Edgenesis/shifu/docs/design/shifu-framework/telemetry-service.md

 When `TelemetryService` receives such request, it will use `EndpointSpec` to connect to required telemetry endpoint and send raw telemetry data over.
 How to deal with telemetry raw data would be determined by the user.

-Currently, `TelemetryService` support HTTP, MySQL, MQTT, MinIO endpoints, and we plan to support more protocols.
+Currently, `TelemetryService` support HTTP, MySQL, TDengine, MQTT, MinIO endpoints, and we plan to support more protocols.